 Backup Encryption: An Apple security feature that protects your data.
 You can check out this article to learn more.
 You can enable Encrypt Backup for the first time when backing up your device via iTunes.
 It’s not the default option in iMazing; you’ll need to turn it on.
-After that, all future device backups will be encrypted, regardless of the software you use--including iTunes.
+After that, all future device backups will be encrypted, regardless of the software you use–including iTunes.
 As this was my first iPhone backup, I enabled this feature and set it up.
 The whole process was pretty smooth.

 Backup Location: This option allows you to choose where you want to save your backups.
-You can choose the internal computer drive by default, or an external drive.
+You can choose the internal computer drive by default or an external drive.
 I chose the latter.
 When I connected my Seagate drive to the Mac, it showed up like this in iMazing:

-Backup Archiving: We all know iTunes only maintains one backup per device, meaning your last backup file will be overwritten each time you backup your iPhone or iPad.
+Backup Archiving: We all know iTunes only maintains one backup per device, meaning your last backup file will be overwritten each time you back up your iPhone or iPad.
 The drawback of this mechanism is obvious: potential data loss. iMazing 2 does it differently by archiving your backups automatically, a smart solution that can prevent data loss.

 Wi-Fi Connection: This feature is turned on by default.
 When your devices and computer are connected to the same WiFi network, backup is enabled automatically, allowing your computer to browse or transfer data to your iPhone or iPad.
 I’d recommend you stay with the default setting if you don’t want to bring a cable every time.

-2. Restore Files You Want from Backups The Flexible Way
+2. Restore Files from Backups

 iCloud and iTunes both allow you to restore from the last backup.
 But let’s face it, how many times do you need all your device’s data?
-That’s why we call iCloud or iTunes backups “Blind Restore” — you can’t customize the restoration, e.g. choose what type of data and which apps would be restored.
+That’s why we call iCloud or iTunes backups “Blind Restore” — you can’t customize the restoration, e.g., choose what type of data and which apps would be restored.

-That’s where iMazing really shines, in my opinion. iMazing offers you customized data restore options.
-You can choose to restore the entire backup and extract all files back to your iOS device, or selectively choose the datasets or apps you’d like to restore.
+My Personal Take: That’s where iMazing really shines, in my opinion. iMazing offers you customized data restore options.
+You can choose to restore the entire backup and extract all files back to your iOS device or selectively choose the datasets or apps you’d like to restore.
 The best part?
 You can also recover a backup to several iOS devices in one go.
 According to iMazing, here are the types of data that can be transferred: Photos, Contacts, Messages, Call History, Voicemail, Notes, Accounts, Keychain, Calendars, Voice Memos, Apps Data, Safari Bookmarks, and others.
 Please note that restoring backups will erase all current data on your target iOS device.

 Quick Note: iMazing also allows you to view and extract specific types of data from your iPhone or iPad backups saved on your PC or Mac, even if the iTunes backup files are encrypted (you have to know the password, though).
-In this sense, iMazing can be a lifesaver (a.k.a iPhone recovery solution) if your device is damaged or lost.
+In this sense, iMazing can be a lifesaver (i.e., iPhone data recovery solution) if your device is damaged or lost.

-3. Transfer Data from One Device to The Other The Convenient Way
+3. Transfer Data from One Device to The Other

 This is absolutely a productivity booster for those of you who just got a new iPhone X or 8.
-You want to transfer all the data saved on your old device to the new phone--what do you do? iMazing is the answer.
+You want to transfer all the data saved on your old device to the new phone–what do you do? iMazing is the answer.
 It allows you to quickly copy the content from your old iOS device to a new one.
-You simply choose which types of data and apps to keep and the iMazing app will take care of the rest.
+You simply choose which types of data and apps to keep, and the iMazing app will take care of the rest.

-Kind tip: It’s recommended that you back up your old device just in case because the process will wipe out all the data on your old device and then transfer the data you specify.
+Quick tip: It’s recommended that you back up your old device just in case because the process will wipe out all the data on your old device and then transfer the data you specify.